TanCatTUwU/MiraiV2/README.md

 # MiraiV2
+Discontinued - i will continue this project when i want to
 ## Original project by CatalizCS and SpermLord
 Project gốc được làm bởi CatalizCS và SpermLord
 <!-- TABLES OF CONTENT -->